 In 2017, N.E.S.T. volunteers began placing temperature data loggers in all of our sea turtle nests.
+In 2018 we upgraded our technology to Bluetooth capable data loggers whereby N.E.S.T. volunteers could download hourly temperature data directly from the nest to their cell phones for real time data analysis.
 We intend to collect temperature data on our nests for several years.
 Our goal is to explore how real life nest temperatures impact incubation times and the viability of embryos and hatchlings.
 We hope the temperature data we collect will help nest parents and other volunteers better manage nests and further engage beach goers and turtle lovers in our cause.

 As a starting point for our work, we looked at a number of scientific studies related to incubation temperatures of sea turtle nests.
 Researchers generally use constant incubation temperatures.
 We intend to compare real life situations where temperatures vary from hour to hour and day to day with the data gathered in those studies.
 Below is a brief summary of only some of the research on incubation temperatures for Atlantic loggerhead sea turtles.

 - Optimal constant nest incubation temperatures are generally around 83 to 88˚F i.e. mid-range temperatures.

 - Constant nest temperatures equal to or above 89 to 91˚F generally mean embryos do not hatch or hatch but do not survive

 - Constant nest temperatures of 87.8˚F produced hatchlings with poor righting response times but normal swimming and crawl speeds.

 - Constant nest temperatures equal to or below 75 to 77˚F generally mean embryos do not hatch